James Roberts (rugby league)

-Roberts had previously played for the South Sydney Rabbitohs in two separate spells, as well as the Penrith Panthers, Gold Coast Titans and the Brisbane Broncos in the National Rugby League.
+Roberts had previously played for the South Sydney Rabbitohs in two separate spells, as well as the Penrith Panthers, Gold Coast Titans and the Brisbane Broncos in the NRL.
 He has also played at representative level for the Indigenous All Stars, City Origin and in the 2018 State of Origin series for New South Wales.

 Background

 Roberts was born in Kempsey, New South Wales, Australia and is of Indigenous Australian descent - from Bundjalung people.
 He is nicknamed "Jimmy the Jet".

-He played junior rugby league for the Ballina Seagulls before signing with the South Sydney Rabbitohs.
-Roberts played for the Rabbitohs' NYC team from 2010 to 2012 and scored 28 tries in 26 matches.
-On 3 October 2010, Roberts played on the wing in the 2010 NYC Grand Final for the South Sydney Rabbitohs against the New Zealand Warriors and scored a try in the 42-28 loss.

 Roberts is the nephew of former player Amos Roberts, the cousin of Gold Coast Titans players Tyrone Roberts, Tyrone Roberts-Davis and Brisbane Broncos player Albert Kelly, Anthony Mundine and former South Sydney Rabbitohs player/captain Greg Inglis.